JuliaDynamics/DynamicalBilliards.jl/docs/src/visualizing.md

 ## Color conventions
 The default plotting settings have been chosen for maximum clarity and consistency.
 The color conventions followed are:
 * Particles are black.
+* Particle orbits use matplotlib's color cycle (first one is blue).
 * Reflecting obstacles (e.g. `Disk`, `FiniteWall` etc.) are green.
 * Randomly reflecting obstacles (e.g. `RandomDisk` or `RandomWall`) are purple.
 * Ray-splitting obstacles are red with dashed linestyle.